Georges Guingouin: Prefect of the maquis

 In January 1941 Guingouin published the first issue of the Travailleur limousin (Limousin worker) underground journal.
 He later wrote that he held off from attacking de Gaulle or the United Kingdom, breaking with the official party line.
 In April 1941 he joined the maquis, which astonished Gabriel Roucaute, one of the party leadership's representatives in the zone libre.
 During the night of 30 September to 1 October, Guingouin organised the first armed requisitioning of ration cards, which would earn him a forced labour sentence in absentia at the hands of a military court in January 1942.

 He named his first armed groups "Francs Tireurs", at a time when the Francs-Tireurs et Partisans had not yet been created.
 In March 1942, when the communists joined the armed struggle in earnest, Roucaute ordered him to stop his operations.
 Guingouin refused, and relations with the party became strained.
 After this, he joined with the FTPF.

 Nicknamed Lo Grand (the Great) by the locals, Guingouin organised his first maquis, notably in Châteauneuf-la-Forêt.
 Certain types of operations under his command led to him being titled "prefect" of the maquis: in December 1942, he attempted to put a stop to hay and wheat requisitioning by blowing up the baler at Eymoutiers.
 He formed a fixed unit, the 1st Brigade de Marche Limousine, and mobile "flying" units with varying effectiveness.

+In February 1943, he carried out a solo operation to break into a German ammunition warehouse disguised as a woman to hide his identity.

 Guingouin's unit sabotaged and destroyed the Bussy-Varache viaduct on the Limoges-Ussel on 13 March 1943; the viaduct was not reconstructed until after the war.
 On the night of May 9, 1943, at the request of the English, Guingouin personally led a commando which sabotaged the boilers at the rubber factory in le Palais-sur-Vienne near Limoges, thereby halting the production of France's second largest rubber factory for five months.
 While returning, the commando narrowly missed an ambush by the police.
 On 14 July 1943, the subterranean cable linking the Bordeaux submarine base with Berlin was sabotaged in Limousin.
 Following this operation, the Germans demanded that serious measures be enforced in what they called "little Russia".
 Under the command of General Bois 15 guard squadrons, 12 squadrons of the GMT and residual gendarmerie forces were sent in to "maintain order", without significant success.
 In August 1943, Guingouin undertook anew to prevent wheat deliveries to the Germans by destroying the combines.
 As "prefect of the maquis", he regulated agricultural sales as well as boltage rates for bread manufacturing in order to counter the black market and fraud.
 At the same time he received the first parachute drops of armaments from the British Special Operations Executive.
 During January 1944, he brought together 120 volunteers at the château de Ribérie for military training.
 Shortly afterward, the German General Walter Brehmer attacked Guingouin's territory; Guingouin refused battle and dispersed his units.